smart-data-models/SmartCities/notes.md

 Combined with TM Forum Open APIs, data publication platforms can support organizations to realise the potential of real-time (or right-time) open data, easing development of innovative solutions by third parties.
 In addition, organizations can evolve their current data sharing policies towards a vision which, shared with other organizations, brings support to a Data Economy.
 This way, the proposed Reference Architecture is ready to solve the needs of organizations today while future-proofing for tomorrow’s requirements.

 This GitHub organization structure contains JSON Schemas and documentation on harmonized Data Models for different Smart Domains, starting with Smart Cities.
-The following repositories are available:

-    data-models repository which is an umbrella repository that contains all the Data Models from different verticals (e.g., Parking, Street lighting, etc.).
-This Repository does not admit Pull Requests.

-    For each Vertical there is a Repository containing the Data Models related to that vertical.
-These repositories do admit pull requests.

 ## Front-runner Smart Cities program